CyberCRI/RedWire/README.md

     - Requires different algorithm to match
   - Arbitrary (extra) parameters
     - Hard to match up the parameters
-  - ** Have define calls in the model be part of the action layout. **
+  - Have define calls in the model be part of the action layout.
+  - Load/push/pop config sets
 - Indirection
   - ** Through "pointers" or symbolic links from one part of the model to the other? **
     - reference() and dereference() functions?